Probability of direction: Definition

+It is mathematically defined as the larger of two posterior probabilities: the probability of the parameter ($\theta$) being negative and the probability of the parameter being positive:$$pd=\text{max}\{Pr(\theta<0), Pr(\theta>0)\}$$When the posterior is a continuous distribution, this value is also equal the proportion of the posterior distribution that is of the median's sign, and varies between 50% and 100%.
+However, when the posterior is a discrete distribution (or a mixture of continuous and discrete values), this value might not be equal to the proportion of the posterior distribution that is of the median's sign (as the median might be equal to the null value), and can be as low as 0% (when the null has a 100% posterior probability).

 History

 The original formulation of this index and its usage in Bayesian statistics can be found in the psycho software documentation by Dominique Makowski under the appellation Maximum Probability of Effect (MPE).
 It was later renamed Probability of Direction and implemented in the easystats collection of software.
 Similar formulations have also been described in the context of bootstrapped parameters interpretation.

 Properties

 The probability of direction is typically independent of the statistical model, as it is solely based on the posterior distribution and does not require any additional information from the data or the model.
 Contrary to indices related to the Region of Practical Interest (ROPE), it is robust to the scale of both the response variable and the predictors.
 However, similarly to its frequentist counterpart - the p-value, this index is not able to quantify evidence in favor of the null hypothesis.
 Advantages and limitations of the probability of direction have been studied by comparing it to other indices including the Bayes factor or Bayesian Equivalence test.